jcorbin/aoc/README.md

 - cute pattern matching problem in part 1, managed to smoke out an edge case bug in `strkit.spliterate`
 - had another back reference to 2020-02, so may bet to that after part 2
 - curious to see if part 2 expands on valid commands or what...
+- ...yep nothing that a couple more legs in my instruction matching regex can't handle with ease

 [d1]: day1/
 [d2]: day2/